Architecture¶

 bijux-proteomics-intelligence architecture should make judgment legible.
 This

-policy is the same thing as evidence truth.
+that judgment is the same thing as evidence truth.

 flowchart LR